HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ### Format adoption

 What formats are sites delivering in 2024?
-MP4, which enjoys [universal support](https://caniuse.com/mpeg4), is king:
+MP4, which enjoys <a hreflang="en" href="https://caniuse.com/mpeg4">universal support</a>, is king:

 {{ figure_markup(
   image="top-extensions-of-files-with-a-video-mime-type.png",